 Treatment for Hodgkin lymphomaBack to top

-Children with Hodgkin lymphoma are usually treated with chemotherapy, but sometimes radiotherapy is also needed.
+Treatment is chemotherapy in all children and some children also need radiotherapy.
 The type and amount of treatment given depends on the stage of the disease when it is diagnosed.
 Your child’s doctor will discuss the treatment options with you.